RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 This represents a direct mapping of the `CPU_MODEL` to the variable value.
-This exact format makes sense when there are not too many variables or for variables that have a list as value as the following solution does not apply.
+This exact format makes sense when there are not too many variables or for variables whose value is a list of values (this is a case where solution 4 does not apply).
 This is true for example for `FEATURES_PROVIDED`.

 It is easy to read and to grep, but can give quite indigests lists if all